Arsenal 2020/21: Champions League finish the target for Mikel Arteta

 Where they're strong

-Pierre-Emerick Aubameyang scored 22 goals and won his side 20 points in the Premier League last season, and his superb strike against Liverpool in the Community Shield was a reminder that persuading him to sign a new deal at the Emirates Stadium is paramount.
+Pierre-Emerick Aubameyang scored 22 goals and won his side 20 points in the Premier League last season, and his superb strike against Liverpool in the Community Shield was a reminder that tying him to a new deal at the Emirates Stadium is paramount.

 Opta xG data underlines his quality: the Gabon international scored a league-topping 7.25 more goals than expected last season, based on the quality of his chances.
-He is a match-winner and Arsenal need him to stick around.
+He is a match-winner and it is good news for supporters that the club seem confident of keeping hold of him.

 Where they need to improve